-c When using for intraoperative purposes (e.g., defined as introducing a system into a surgical incision or burr hole), verify that the equipment is protected by the sterile gel bag. d Use for ophthalmic purposes needs to be performed by a specialized ophthalmologist. and DO NOT attempt imaging on an open wound without being protected with a sterile bag and gel.
+c When using for intraoperative purposes (e.g., defined as introducing a system into a surgical incision or burr hole), verify that the equipment is protected by the sterile gel bag. d Use for ophthalmic purposes needs to be performed by a specialized ophthalmologist. and DO NOT attempt imaging on an open wound without being protected with a bag, and aDO NOT allow possible damage to the product that could void your warranty or service contract, or result in the loss of patient or system data.